15 Questions - Musculoskeletal Issues and Lupus

 3. Is there a difference between the pain associated with lupus and the pain the doctors tell me is arthritis pain?
 Do the effects of lupus on joints lead to an increase in arthritis?
 Lowell, IN & Holt, MI

 Arthritis means inflammation in the joints.
 Inflammation may be due to a variety of reasons.
-There are many forms of arthritis, lupus being one of them.
-Inflammatory type pain is associated with joint swelling, morning stiffness, worsening of the arthritis with rest or inactivity and improvement with activity and exercise.
+Inflammatory type pain is associated with joint swelling, morning stiffness, worsening of the inflammation with rest or inactivity and improvement with activity and exercise.
 Patients with lupus may have inflammatory arthritis, but are not protected from the development of osteoarthritis, which is a more common form of arthritis which is mostly non-inflammatory, is associated with bony overgrowth, worsens with activity and improves with rest.
 Osteoarthritis can affect the joints of the hands as well as larger joints such as knees and hips, as well as the joints of the spine.
-Thus, if you have osteoarthritis as well as lupus, then sometimes the pain will not be due to lupus arthritis, but rather to the mechanical form of arthritis.
+Thus, if you have osteoarthritis as well as lupus, then sometimes the pain will not be due to lupus, but rather to the mechanical form of arthritis.
 In addition, over 20% of patients with lupus also suffer from fibromyalgia, which is not arthritis, but a condition where there is generalized pain; poor sleep quality, extreme fatigue, and a number of other associated features.
 Thus, some pain may be related to this, again different from lupus inflammation.

 4. I was recently diagnosed with lupus.
 Besides the joint pain, fatigue, etc. I suffer with leg and foot cramps almost daily and several times/day.
 Is muscle cramping a part of lupus or do the medications cause this?
 Schertz, TX